Mohammed-Baig/ASL-Communication-tests/README.md

 # ASL-Communication-tests
-The second part of a 2-part project.
+ A 2-part project.
 The first part of the project is to allow communication between someone who can speak and someone who is deaf.
 While learning ASL or using a translator is always preferable for personal or professional connections, there are instances where this is not a feasible solution.
 And yes while many deaf people are espectially astute at being able to read lips, in a stream or call camera quality can severely affect this ability.
 As such the first part of the code will take audio input and then from there convert it to a series of either images and/or short signes clips to communicate this in signs.
 In the event a name or number is detected, the program will opt to instead sign a